Arunava6171/Arunava6171/README.md

 ### 💻 Aspiring Software Engineer

 I am a CSE B.Tech Graduate with an interest in building **scalable and efficient software systems** from the beginning.
-I like to solve large problems with clean, good-structured code and I'm always eager to help and learn in a growth-oriented environment.
+I like solving large problems with clean, good-structured code and I'm always eager to help and learn in a growth-oriented environment.

 ---